Social Service Worker Program (C119)

 Leadership Claims

-George Brown College has been preparing Social Service Worker graduates to be agents of and allies for change and social justice in diverse communities for over 20 years.
+George Brown College has been preparing Social Service Worker graduates to be agents of and allies for change and social justice in diverse communities for 20 years.

 Program Overview